SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 ```

 ## Troubleshoot
-After setting up your rsyslog, you may face issues due to contextyal environment or error during copy pasting.
+After setting up your Rsyslog, you may face issues due to contextual environment or error during copy pasting.

 ### Rsyslog daemon
-Ensure the rsyslog service is currrently running on the server
+Ensure the Rsyslog service is currrently running on the server
 ```bash
 ps -A | grep rsyslog
 ```